fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Returns the total number of slots on a hash map
+Returns the total number of bits used to address the hash map slots.

 ##### Syntax